sentinel-hub/sentinelhub-js/README.md

 Setting values to `redRange`, `greenRange` and `blueRange` limits the values that pixels can have for red, green and blue color component respectively.

 Effect `customEffect` consists of four parameters, `redFunction`, `greenFunction`, `blueFunction`, `range`.
-Parameters `redFunction`, `greenFunction`, `blueFunction` are pixel-wise functions that transform the pixel values.
+Parameters `redFunction`, `greenFunction`, `blueFunction` are pixel-wise functions that transform the values of red, green and blue color component respectively.
  Parameter `range` determines the value range on which the functions operate.

 ```javascript